-Hey freelancer!
-It’s time we talked about how to negotiate with clients on pricing.
+Hey bloggers and freelancers!
+It’s time we talked about how to negotiate with your clients on pricing.

 Ask for a Raise: Why It Matters

-And yes, freelancers should be demanding fair pay, especially if you’re a woman.
+And yes, freelancers, bloggers and consultants should be demanding fair pay, especially if you’re a woman.
 Here are some hard facts:

 - Female creative entrepreneurs make 32% less than their male counterparts for the exact same job.
 (Source: Honeybook)

 - Men are 4.5X more likely to be making $150K+ a year freelancing than women.
 (Source: AND CO)

 - Female freelancers are more likely to get paid late than male freelancers, at a rate of 31% versus 24%.
 (Source: Bonsai)

 There is a simple solution to the very real gender gap in freelancing:

 Women, ask for a raise (and demand clients pay on time).